TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

    npm install prisma --save-dev.
    ```

-   **Step 3:** We're not using Typescript, so we can completely skip this step.
+   **Step 3:** We're not using Typescript, so we will completely skip this step.

-   **Step 4:** We want to be using the `prisma-client-js` generator, so instead of `npx prisma init --datasource-provider postgresql --output ../generated/prisma` command, we will use:
+   **Step 4:** We want to be using the `prisma-client-js` generator, so instead of creating `prisma.schema` using `npx prisma init --datasource-provider postgresql --output ../generated/prisma` command, we will use:

    ```bash
    npx prisma init --datasource-provider postgresql --output ../generated/prisma --generator-provider prisma-client-js
    ```

-   **Step 7:**  Make sure to name the file in the `lib` folder as `prisma.js`, and similarly, add `.js` file extension when importing `PrismaClient` so the line is:
+   **Step 7:**  Make sure to name the file in the `lib` folder as `prisma.js`, and similarly, add `.js` file extension when importing `PrismaClient` in the file:

    ```javascript
    import { PrismaClient } from '../generated/prisma/client.js'